-This means that the Town does not condone, nor permit, the manufacture, use, sale, distribution, transfer, display or possession of alcohol, illegal drugs, inhalants or other controlled substances, or drug paraphernalia on Town property, in a Town facility, or in a Town vehicle.
+This means that the Town does not condone, nor permit, the manufacture, use, sale, distribution, transfer, display or possession of alcohol, illegal drugs, inhalants or other controlled substances, or drug paraphernalia while on duty, or in a Town vehicle, on Town property, or in a Town facility other than as noted in the exceptions as listed below.
 Furthermore, the Town does not condone, nor permit, any employee to be on Town property or in a Town vehicle while under the influence of or impaired by illegal drugs, alcohol, or other controlled substance (including medical or recreational cannabis products), nor to conduct the Town's business while in such a condition.